cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 The unstable built-in variables are compile-time evaluated when the [`target-optimization` option](SYNTAX-5-OTHER.markdown#option-target-optimization) is set to `specific`.
 This setting is useful when the program is meant to be only run in the version of Mindustry selected by the `target` option, and not on later versions.

-All other built-in constants and variables (that is, those that aren't numerical constants) are compiled into mlog code as is, although Mindcode emits a warning when an unknown built-in variable is encountered as a protection against mistyped identifiers.
+All other built-in constants and variables (that is, those that aren't numerical constants) are compiled into mlog code as is, although Mindcode emits a warning when an unknown built-in variable is encountered as protection against mistyped identifiers.
 However, contents unknown to Mindcode (provided by a mod, for example) can be directly used in Mindcode programs if you ignore the warning.

 > [!TIP]
 > Assignments to built-in variables aren't supported.
 As far as we know, there exists only one built-in variable that can be assigned a new value: `@counter`.
 Allowing direct assignments to it would make Mindcode unsafe.

 ## Function parameters

-Function parameters are valid within the scope of the entire function, and are always explicit, as they are declared as part of the function declaration.
+Function parameters are valid within the scope of the entire function and are always explicit, as they are declared as part of the function declaration.

 # Dynamic linking to blocks